Note: I get commissions for purchases made through links in this post.

-ATN currently has four models for their PVS7 goggles.
+ATN currently has four models for their PVS7 night vision goggle.
 They are designated by their night vision generation as NVG7-2, NVG7-WPT (white phosphor technology), NVG7-3, and NVG7-3P.

 These model IDs correspond to the PVS7-2, PVS7-WPT, PVS7-3, and PVS7-3P in the Amazon links above.

-The main difference between the last two is that the 3P uses the Pinnacle image intensifier tube (IIT).
-You may also see an image intensifier tube called I2.
+The main difference between the last two is that the 3P uses the Pinnacle image intensifier tubes (IIT).
+You may also see image intensifier tubes called I2.

 As you move up the scale from NVG7-2 through NVG7-3P, as you would expect, the components get a little better and the price goes up a little more.